-Ann-Patton’s peers have honored her in North Carolina Super Lawyer publications since 2011.
-Currently, Ann-Patton serves as the President of the Federal Bar Association of the Western District of North Carolina.
+Ann-Patton’s peers have honored her in North Carolina Super Lawyer publications, and she has served as the President of the Federal Bar Association of the Western District of North Carolina.
 She recently served as the Vice Chancellor of the Harry C. Martin American Inn of Court and completed six years of service on the Board of Directors for Pisgah Legal Services, a nonprofit that provides free civil legal aid to the most vulnerable people in Western North Carolina.
 Ann-Patton is also an active member of the North Carolina Association of Defense Attorneys, Defense Research Institute, and North Carolina Association of Women Attorneys.

 - Professional liability defense, including legal malpractice defense on behalf of law firms and attorneys and negligence claims against real estate brokers

 - Medical malpractice defense on behalf of hospitals, physicians, and nursing homes